CookieNotSession/Concourse_ibm/README.md

 IBM Internship : Concourse CI/CD
 ===
 **Author:** Cookie Chou (周秉楠)

+Introduction
+---
+CI is Continuous Integration, it creates a workflow where every commit made to the codebase is tested and built, and each developer on the project is expected to commit code at least once per day.
+And CD is Continuous Delivery , it takes the principle of CI one step further: the automated build and test process is extended to every component of the application, including configuration files, database schemas, and environments.

 ## Concourse Pipeline UI
 ### git pull、package and cf push Pipeline (Cookie Chou)
 - ![](https://i.imgur.com/6pBNCMK.png)